-Recruitment & data collection
+Recruitment and data collection

 Recruitment will be undertaken by research nurses when carers accompany patients to hospital soon after diagnosis.

-Patients who attend alone will be asked whether they can nominate a carer and, if so, to pass on study information.
-Research nurses (or other research staff) will administer questionnaires by telephone or video conferencing software, if preferred.
-Patients will also be given the option to complete the questionnaire themselves at home and return them by mail.
+Protected by copyright, including for uses related to text and data min Patients who attend alone will be asked whether they can nominate a carer and, if so, to pass on study information.
+Research nurses (or other research staff) will administer ⊳ questionnaires by telephone or video conferencing software, if preferred.
+Patients will also be given the option to complete the questionnaire themselves at home and return them by mail. , and

-Selected participants from the phase 1 cohort will be invited to participate in phase 2.
+0 Selected participants from the phase 1 cohort will be invited to participate in phase 2.
 Maximum variation purposive sampling will be used to ensure elicitation of varied experiences.
-Sampling strata will include whether patient has operable/inoperable disease, time since diagnosis, site, and carer gender.
-Interviews will last 60-90 minutes and take place remotely, by video (e.g. Zoom) or telephone, at a time convenient for the interviewee.
+Sampling strata will include whether patient has operable/inoperable disease, time since diagnosis, site and carer gender.
+Interviews will last 60-90 min and take place remotely, by video (eg, Zoom) or telephone, at a time convenient for the interviewee.
 They will be audio-recorded and transcribed for analysis.